jcgl17/wnl/README.md

 ### Application deployment

 You are writing an application and want to frequently deploy from your workstation to a test environment.
-Deployment isn't super fast and cheap, so it doesn't make sense to trigger a deploy whenever you save in your editor.
+Deployment isn't sufficiently fast/cheap/safe, so it doesn't make sense to trigger a deploy whenever you save in your editor.
 Normally, you work in your text editor, and then periodically switch to a shell and deploy with `make deploy`.

 To set up wnl, you bind `wnlctl` to `Ctrl-F1`, and `SIGNAL=USR2 wnlctl` to `Ctrl-Super-F1` in your Desktop Environment.